-In 2023 we sustained strong performance against our key performance indicators.
-We met or exceeded our timescale targets at all stages of our case-handling process, including closing 75% of cases within six months of receipt, and exceeded our target for the proportion of complaints we settle.
-We closed 3,352 complaints, significantly more than ever before.
-The number of complaints we received rose for the seventh consecutive year, exceeding 3,000 for the first time.
+In 2024 we sustained strong performance against our key performance indicators.
+We met or exceeded our timescale targets at all stages of our case-handling process, including closing 94% of cases within six months of receipt, and exceeded our target for the proportion of complaints we settle.
+We closed 3,645 complaints, more than ever before.
+The number of complaints we received rose for the eighth consecutive year, exceeding 3,600.
 We continued to develop our casework processes as well as to support students in using our service.
-We maintained a strong focus on equality, diversity and inclusion, listening to different students' experiences and looking at what more we can learn and share from our casework as well as further refining our approach to recruitment.
-We introduced new IT infrastructure to achieve greater integration of our systems and further support efficient casework.
-Our achievements despite the continuing challenging context are testament to the hard work, commitment and skill of our staff and our ongoing focus on efficiency as part of providing a high-quality service.
+We maintained a strong focus on equality, diversity, and inclusion, listening to different students' experiences and looking at what more we can learn and share from our casework as well as further refining our approach to recruitment.
+We embedded our new IT infrastructure to achieve greater integration of our systems and further support efficient casework.
+Our achievements, despite the continuing challenging context are testament to the hard work, commitment and skill of our staff and our ongoing focus on efficiency as part of providing a high-quality service.

 We continued to share learning from complaints to promote good practice in the sector.
-We maintained a high level of online and in-person outreach and engagement with students and student bodies and with providers across the full range of our membership, and promoted good practice through our outreach work and through published information and guidance.
+We maintained a high level of online and in-person outreach and engagement with students and student bodies and with providers across the full range of our membership and promoted good practice through our outreach work, published information and guidance.